 Phd, MPsych(Clin) BSc(Psych)(First Class Hons & University Medal) FAPS, MCCLP

-Dr Belinda Ratcliffe, Lead Author of the Westmead Feelings Program 1 for Children with Autism Spectrum Disorder is a highly qualified Principal Clinical Psychologist, Author, Trainer and Researcher with a PHD in Autism Spectrum Disorder from the Sydney Medical School, University of Sydney in Autism Spectrum Disorder.
+Dr Belinda Ratcliffe, Lead Author of the award winning Westmead Feelings Program 1 for Children with Autism Spectrum Disorder is a highly qualified Principal Clinical Psychologist, Author, Trainer and Researcher with a PHD in Autism Spectrum Disorder from the Sydney Medical School, University of Sydney in Autism Spectrum Disorder.

 Belinda is sought after by Government and Non-Government agencies in providing consultation and training for staff in Autism, Intellectual Disability and Mental Health.

 Belinda is an AHPRA Board Approved Supervisor, and Senior Clinical Supervisor for the Department of Education (DEC).
 Belinda provides Clinical Psychology Registrar supervision and supervision to practising allied health professionals (4+2 and 5+1 placements and supervision are currently unavailable).

 Belinda maintains a small practice (waiting list is currently closed), providing specialised assessment, diagnosis and therapy to children, adolescents and adults with Autism Spectrum Disorder, Intellectual Developmental Disability and mental health issues from her consulting rooms in Padstow in South-Western Sydney.